mars-research/redIDL/red_idl/design.md

 ## RRef

 RRefs, which refer to data allocated on the shared heap, have different rules.
 The data itself needs no marshaling, but must still respect these invariants.
-For the same reasons as above, a type so referred to must usually be copy.
+For the same reasons as above, a type so referred to must usually be `Copy`.
 An exception is made, however: `RRef<>`-ed named composites (more precisiely, composites which allow `impl` blocks and access specifiers) are permitted to contain both immutable references to `RRef<>`s and `Optional<RRef<>>`s.
 The latter construction is necessary to express how an `RRef<>`---which is owning---may be moved.
 This construction